fyf-simon/fyf-simon.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper accepted by NeurIPS, thanks to all co-authors!
 - *2024.07*: &nbsp;🎉🎉 One paper accepted by ACM MM, thanks to all co-authors!
 - *2024.07*: &nbsp;🎉🎉 One paper accepted by ECCV, thanks to all co-authors!